 About induction of labour or ‘being induced’

 Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.

-Induction of labour normally happens in a hospital, but it’s possible you could be induced in a birth centre too.
+Induction of labour normally happens in a hospital.

 When you might need induction of labour

 Your doctor or midwife might recommend induction of labour when:

 - You’re 41 weeks pregnant or more.

 - You have health concerns, like high blood pressure or pre-eclampsia.

 - Your baby is unwell or there are other concerning signs – for example, changes to your baby’s heart rate or your baby not growing well.